masacandy/CandyBox/README.md

 Also I need to put more function that can communicate with DJ and audience.(ex. put "like", "dislike" button and DJ can know how people reacting right now)

 # TODO
-Don't lean on the Traktor-SongNameServer and make my own API server to show the song info for client and make my own iOS App faster.
+Don't lean on the Traktor-SongNameServer and make my own API server to show the song info faster for client and make my own iOS App.